vik-jhun/Peer-Tutor-Matching/README.md

 Limitations: This project can benefit from more user-friendly functions like a chat-box, the ability for tutors to remove themselves from the list, and javascript form validation.

 Note: If you would like better website design, I will happily share function HTML and CSS files for this web-app upon request.

+How it works:

+The landing page mimics the functionality of a POST method through the submit button.
+A user can submit two choices: teach or learn.
+Use case for teach: The teach functions effectively collects 4 data-points and compiles this in a unified string.
+When you submit this information, the unified string gets appended to an array of the form NameCourseMajorEmail.
+This constitutes a dictionary, with frequent user postings, this dictionary gets populated enough to need a key to be indexed.
+This is where the Learn part of the application comes in.
+Use case for learn: The learn page employes a similar post method, the output here acts as the key for the dictionary populated by the teach part of the application.
+By entering one key, the rest of the information in the string is given out.